Bayesian method for fitting the low-energy constants in chiral perturbation theory

-Table \ref{table25} gives the contributions at each order obtained by Model C. The first column is the physical quantities to be fitted.
-The second to the fourth columns are the theoretical values and their percentages (defined in Eq. \eqref{equ:1}) at the LO, NLO and HO, respectively.
-The fifth and the sixth columns are the full theoretical values and the experimental data, respectively.
-Table \ref{table25} shows that most expansions at each order conform to the convergence hypothesis very well.
-Most LO order contributes are more than 70\%, most NLO contributes are within 10\% to 23\%, and most HO contributes are less than 10\%.
-All these percentages are not too large or too small.
+Table \ref{table28} lists the 17-input theoretical contributions at each order. $\bar{l}_i^r$ is replaced by $l_i^r$ \cite{Gasser:1983yg}, because $l_i^r$ has a better convergence, theoretically.
+It can be seen that most expansions at each order conform to the convergence hypothesis very well.
+Most LO values contribute more than 70\%, most NLO values contribute within 10\% to 23\%, and most HO values contribute less than 10\%.
+All these percentages are neither too large nor too small.
+All theoretical results agree well with the experimental data.
 The ratios of the adjacent two orders are about 0.2, except for $a_0^{1/2}$ and $a_0^{3/2}$, which HO contributions are larger than the NLO ones.
 This situation also exists in Refs. \cite{Bijnens:2014lea,Yang:2020eif}.
 There are two reasons.
-One is the experimental values of both $a_0^{1/2}$ and $a_0^{3/2}$ are not very precise.
+One is that the experimental values of both $a_0^{1/2}$ and $a_0^{3/2}$ are not very precise.
 Compared to $a_0^0$ and $a_0^2$, their errors are too large and the estimating truncation errors are not so precise.
 It may lead to a poor convergence.
-The second reason is that there indeed exists a broken convergence problems in the expansions of $a_0^{1/2}$ and $a_0^{3/2}$.
+The second reason is that there indeed exist broken convergence problems in the expansions of $a_0^{1/2}$ and $a_0^{3/2}$.
 These two reasons are related to a more precise experiment and theoretical calculation, and we do not discuss it anymore in this paper.